The Muslim Vote: Crumbs from the Master’s Table

 So, what do we do?
 If the political system is corrupt and both major parties are complicit in oppression, how do we engage without losing our principles?
 What model do we follow for action?
 The Prophet ﷺ’s path or one of our own makings?
 The Qur’an is explicit:

-“Surely there is a good example for you in the Messenger of Allah for all those who look forward to Allah and the Last Day and remember Allah much” (Qur’an 33:21).
+“Surely there is a good example for you in the Messenger of Allah for all those who look forward to Allah and the Last Day and remember Allah much”

 His life wasn’t just a story to admire-it was a blueprint for how to stand firm, act with integrity, and resist the pull of corrupt power.
 Prophet Muhammad ﷺ didn’t bend to worldly pressures or adapt his mission to fit into a broken system.
 Instead, he set a precedent of conviction, courage, and unwavering dedication to truth and justice.
 Following his example isn’t just about belief; it’s a call to act with the same clarity and purpose, no matter the stakes.

-The answer lies in building power in the Muslim world from the ground up-by leveraging our relationships in the Muslim lands to follow the example of the Prophet ﷺ in building an Islamic society.
+The answer lies in building power in the Muslim world from the ground up by leveraging our relationships in the Muslim lands to follow the example of the Prophet ﷺ in building an Islamic society.

 Leave a Comment